denigma/denigma/docs/main.rst

 Database Charset
 ----------------
-The default charset in MySQL is latin1, which is suboptimal as it only provides a very limited character set. utf8 is the apperent best coding format.
+The default charset in MySQL is latin1, which is suboptimal as it only provides a very limited character set. utf8 is the apparently best coding format.
 To convert a table.
 To convert a given table to utf8 command this: ::
     ALTER TABLE <table_name> CONVERT TO CHARACTER SET utf8;